 In general, Medicare Advantage:

-• Includes all Part A and Part B benefits and services
+- Includes all Part A and Part B benefits and services

-• Usually includes Medicare Prescription Drug Coverage (Part D) as part of the plan
+- Usually includes Medicare Prescription Drug Coverage (Part D) as part of the plan

-• Is run by Medicare-approved private insurance companies, like Allina Health | Aetna Medicare
+- Is run by Medicare-approved private insurance companies, like Allina Health | Aetna Medicare

-• May include extra benefits and services not covered by Original Medicare
+- Includes added benefits and services not covered by Original Medicare

 Plan options

-The most common types of Medicare Plans are:
+The most common types of Medicare plans are:

-• Health maintenance organization (HMO) plans – Provide coverage through a network of doctors and hospitals.
+- Health maintenance organization (HMO) plans – Provide coverage through a network of doctors and hospitals.
 Typically, you must use network providers unless it’s an emergency.
 If you don’t, your care may not be covered.

-• Preferred provider organization (PPO) plans Provide coverage through a network of doctors and hospitals.
+- Preferred provider organization (PPO) plans – Provide coverage through a network of doctors and hospitals.
 In a PPO plan, you can see a doctor in or out of network.
-Typically, it costs more to get care out-of-network.
+Typically, it costs more to get care out of network.

-• HMO point-of-service (HMO POS) plans – Provides coverage through a network of doctors and hospitals.
+- HMO point-of-service (HMO POS) plans – Provides coverage through a network of doctors and hospitals.
 You may be able to see a doctor out of the network for some services.
 The POS option provides more choice and flexibility.
 But some services aren't available outside the network of contracted providers.

-• Special needs plans (SNP) –A special type of Medicare Advantage Plan that provides more focused health care for specific groups of people, such as those who have both Medicare and Medicaid.
+- Special needs plans (SNP) –A special type of Medicare Advantage Plan that provides more focused health care for specific groups of people, such as those who have both Medicare and Medicaid.

-There may be other types of Medicare Plans available.
+There may be other types of Medicare plans available.

-Part D - Prescription Drug coverage
+Part D - Prescription drug coverage

-Part D - Prescription Drug coverage
+Part D - Prescription drug coverage

 Part D coverage is available on its own in a Prescription Drug Plan (PDP) or as part of many Medicare Advantage plans.
 PDPs work with:

-• Original Medicare (Parts A and/or B)
+- Original Medicare (Parts A and/or B)

-• Medicare Supplement Plans (Medigap)
+- Medicare Supplement Plans (Medigap)

-• Some private fee-for-service plans (PFFS)
+- Some private fee-for-service plans (PFFS)

-• Medicare medical savings account plans (MSA)
+- Medicare medical savings account plans (MSA)

-• Some Medicare cost plans
+- Some Medicare cost plans

-1. Annual deductible – This is the first phase of a Part D coverage.
+- Annual deductible – This is the first phase of a Part D coverage.
 Your deductible is the amount you must pay before Medicare or the plan begins to pay.
 This amount can change each year.
 If your plan doesn't have a deductible, then the initial coverage phase starts at once.

-2. Initial coverage – You pay a copay (set dollar amount) or coinsurance (percentage of the cost).
+- Initial coverage – You pay a copay (set dollar amount) or coinsurance (percentage of the cost).
 Your plan covers the rest.
 This amount can change each year.

-3. Coverage gap – After you and the plan have spent enough to reach the initial coverage limit, you enter the coverage gap or “donut hole.”
+- Coverage gap – After you and the plan have spent enough to reach the initial coverage limit, you enter the coverage gap or “donut hole.”
 You may be responsible for paying a larger portion of your drug costs, depending upon the plan.

-4. Catastrophic coverage – You pay a smaller copay or coinsurance than you did during the initial coverage phase or the coverage gap.
+- Catastrophic coverage – You pay $0 for all covered Part D prescription drugs during this phase.
 This lasts until the end of the plan year.

 Get help with enrollment